opnfv/functest/docs/functest.rst

 .. _Rally: https://wiki.openstack.org/wiki/Rally

-The OPNFV scenarios are based on the collection of Rally_ default scenarios:
+The OPNFV scenarios are based on the collection of Rally_ scenarios:
  * authenticate
  * cinder
  * nova